ArashPartow/exprtk/readme.txt

  (05) Supported user defined types are numeric and string variables
       and functions.

- (06) All variable and function names are case-insensitive.
+ (06) All reserved and key words, variable, vector and function names
+      are case-insensitive.

- (07) Variable and function names must begin with a letter
+ (07) Variable, vector and function names must begin with a letter
       (A-Z or a-z), then can be comprised of any combination of letters, digits and underscores. (eg: x, var1 or power_func99)